-The manipulator could be equipped with additional upper arm covers for environmental conditions where you want to further seal of the upper arm in wet or dirty conditions.
-These additional cover will prolong cable lifetime and simplify service / maintenance as the robot are kept more clean under the covers.
+The manipulator can be equipped with additional upper arm covers for environmental conditions, where you want to further seal off the upper arm in wet or dirty conditions.
+These additional covers will prolong the lifetime of the cables, and simplify service/maintenance as the robot is kept more clean under the covers.